 Partnerships

-Christ Episcopal Church has graciously opened the doors of the church to host the Museum’s lecture series for the past several years, for which we are very grateful.
+Christ Church has graciously opened the doors of the church to host the Museum’s various lecture series for the past several years, for which we are very grateful.

 We sincerely thank Marder’s for its unwaivering support of the Museum and all of its programs throughout the year including recording our lecture series and beautifully landscaping the Museum’s fundraising events.

 SHHM sincerely thanks Nancy’s Tailoring & Alterations for her magic hands and incredible understanding of design.
-Her tireless support of the museum’s efforts to share the historical costume collections of our region is greatly appreciated; this year’s highlight being the recreation of Annie Cooper Boyd’s 1895 satin & lace wedding dress.
+Her tireless support of the museum’s efforts to share the historical costume collections of our region is greatly appreciated; in 2025 highlight of that year’s exhibit was the recreation of Annie Cooper Boyd’s 1895 satin & lace wedding dress.

-Our sincere thanks go out to the Ralph Gibson Studio for creating all of the stunning graphically designed posters that complemented last year’s costume exhibit “Sag Harbor Summers 1882-1907” and are complementing this year’s “Wedding Dresses, 1840-1925” exhibit.
+Our sincere thanks go out to the Ralph Gibson Studio for creating all of the stunning graphically designed posters that complement the years’ costume exhibits: “Sag Harbor Summers 1882-1907” (2024), “Wedding Dresses, 1840-1925” (2025) and “The Revolution at Hand: Clothing, Work and Daily Life in Sag Harbor” the 2026 exhibit.

 We are forever grateful to the Sag Harbor Express, its management and staff for their unending and creative support for all that we do.